Control access to Lambda function URLs

 Note

-When you create a function URL with auth type NONE
+If you delete a function URL with auth type NONE

 , Lambda doesn't automatically